subatomicglue/angular5-cli-lazy/README.md

 # AngularCliLazy

-This project shows how to manually lazy load module in angular-cli application
+This project shows how to manually lazy load an NgModule in angular-cli application.

+In angular, NgModules will be compiled out to separate .js files, which gives the opportunity to lazy-load them much later after the application has been running.

+Here we provide a `DynamicLoaderService` which has methods to `load` the module, and `create` components from the module.

 ## Development server